U.S. fighter jet pilot rescued after crash off Japan coast

 It said the cause of the crash was under investigation.

-The crash coincides with heated debate over plans to deploy a U.S. military hybrid helicopter-plane with a troubled safety record in Japan from October, part of an effort to upgrade Japan's ageing fleet.
+The crash coincides with heated debate over plans to deploy a U.S. military hybrid helicpoter-plane with a troubled safety record in Japan from October, part of an effort to upgrade Japan's ageing fleet.

 The MV-22 Osprey tilt-rotor aircraft is expected to arrive at the U.S. Marines' Iwakuni Air Station on Monday.
 Some residents are opposed to the aircraft following crashes in Morocco and Florida in recent months.